Part 3: Templating Logic

 • • Define your conditional statement using dys-if with the attribute cond=“condition to evaluate”

-• • A full list of the supported comparison operators, modifiers, and logical operators are available in the DML Documentation
+• • A full list of the supported comparison operators, modifiers, and logical operators is available in the DML Documentation

 Block: